Arresting Morphew was ‘worst decision that you can make,’ CBI agent says - NewsBreak

 The report said that on Aug.
 24, 2021, during the preliminary hearing testimony, Cahill claimed he only read nine pages of the Morphew arrest affidavit.
 At the time, internal affairs requested revisions to the affidavit, documents showed.
 However, internal affairs claimed that multiple requests were made to Cahill for revisions to the affidavit between Aug.
 24, 2021 to Jan.
 25, 2022.

 District attorneys on the Morphew case complained to CBI administration about Cahill’s testimony during the August 2021 hearing.
-Cahill said he received a phone from the defense attorney the night before his testimony asking him to appear in court.Judge orders prosecution release emails, documents in Barry Morphew case
+Cahill said he received a phone from the defense attorney the night before his testimony asking him to appear in court.LOCAL NEWS: Making history: First statewide prison radio station launches in Colorado

 Cahill said he showed up to the hearing unprepared and, according to the recently released documents, had almost no communication with the sheriff’s office or the district attorney’s office before the hearing.